PeterLazarov/MethodologyDemo/README.md

 - Add an express api for mongo
 - Add basic authentication functionality to the frontend
 - Completely integrate ant design
-- Improve the functionalities in order to test working with Ant Design components in more depth
-- Integrate Morgan for organized logging
 - Setup API module path aliases
 - Swagger documentation